 Altova XMLSpy 2024 Enterprise Edition

-The templates used by XMLSpy are supplied in the ...\XMLSpy\spl folder.
-You can use these files as an aid to help you in developing your own templates.
+The templates used by XMLSpy are supplied in the applications's spl folder.
+You can use these files as a guide to developing your own templates.

 How code generator works

-Inputs to the code generator are the template files (.spl) and the object model provided by XMLSpy.
-The template files contain SPL instructions for creating files, reading information from the object model and performing calculations, interspersed with literal code fragments in the target programming language.
+Code is generated on the basis of the template files (.spl files) and the object model provided by XMLSpy.
+The template files contain the code of the target programming language combined with SPL instructions for creating files, reading information from the object model, and performing calculations.

-The template file is interpreted by the code generator and outputs .cpp, .java, .cs source code files, project files, or any other type of file depending on the template.
-The source code can then be compiled into an executable file that accesses XML data described by the schema file.
+The template file is interpreted by the code generator and outputs the source-code files of the target language/s (that is, the non-compiled code files) and any other relevant project file or template-dependent file.
+The source code can then be compiled into an executable file that accesses the XML data described by the schema file.

 Example: Creating a new file in SPL